Danton's Death: Third act

 The prisoners discuss the existence of God and life, and an attempt to prove that God does not exist fails.
 Danton's supporters are transferred to the Conciergerie.
 During this time the revolutionary tribunal arranges for its jury to be made up of honest and faithful men.
 Danton appears confidently before the tribunal, impressing the public with his willingness for justice to be done.
 Seeing the hearers' sympathy for Danton, the court is adjourned.
 The tribunal's members invent a plot to change the public's mind.
 At the tribunal's second sitting, the people stop supporting Danton, due to his lifestyle.
 Danton's liberal programme is revealed as unacceptable to the masses.

 Fourth act

 Danton and his supporters are condemned to death.
 Danton and his friend Camille Desmoulins exchange thoughts on life and death.
-Danton's wife Julie, to whom he has pledged to be loyal beyond death, poisons herself at their home.
+Danton's wife Julie, who has pledged to be loyal to him beyond death, poisons herself at their home.
 The people show themselves to be curious and ironic on Danton's way to the scaffold.
 When Lucile Desmoulins sees her husband Camille mount the scaffold, she goes mad and resolves to die too, crying "Long live the king!" and thus guaranteeing her own death sentence.